-Yes.
-Crooked teeth or malocclusion can cause misalignment in the jaw joint causing added stress on the bite.
+Yes, crooked teeth or malocclusion can cause misalignment in the jaw joint causing added stress on the bite.
 Over time, bite misalignment can cause permanent damage to the jaw.
-For many patients straightening crooked teeth at any age can relieve many of the painful symptoms associated with TMJ.
+For many patients straightening crooked teeth at any age can relieve many of the painful symptoms associated with TMJ problems.

 Why do I wake up with headaches every morning?

 If you experience headaches nearly every morning you may be grinding your teeth in your sleep.
-Grinding, or bruxism, can put stress on the jaw and be the underlying cause of TMJ.
-Nightguards can help prevent bruxism.
+Grinding, or bruxism, can put stress on the jaw and be the underlying cause of TMJ problems.
+Night guards can help prevent bruxism.

-After some time, the form of your face may change if you have TMJ.
+After some time, the form of your face may change if you have TMJ issues.
 Overuse of the muscle can lead to a swollen, square jaw and a loss of facial symmetry.
 It can also alter the way your teeth meet in your mouth.

 Stop eating anything that requires excessive chewing or biting.
 This may contain ice, nuts, popcorn, chips, gum, caramel, gummy candies, carrots, entire apples, hard breads, and even ice.
 If you have a sore jaw, it’s best to postpone any scheduled dental work.